 Gallinula chloropus Moorhen

 The moorhen is widely distributed in the Old World, found in most of Europe and Africa, much of Central Asia, on the Indian Subcontinent, and in Southeast and East Asia, southwards to Indonesia.
-It is common in the Taiwanese lowlands.
 Central and East Asian populations are migratory, mixing with the resident populations further south in winter.

-In the Americas, this species is replaced by the similar common gallinule (Gallinula galeata), which was formerly regarded as a subspecies of the moorhen.
+In the Americas, this species is replaced by the similar common gallinule (G. galeata), which was formerly regarded as a subspecies of the moorhen.

 The name mor hen can be traced as far back as the 13th Century, meaning marsh hen, as the word mor in those days referred to marshes, rather than to moorland, which today indicates areas with heather (Calluna vulgaris) and other plants of dry, poor soils.

 Like the coot, the moorhen has adapted to a life in cities.
 This bird is building a nest among plants and rubbish in a drainage canal in the city of Taichung, Taiwan.
 (Photos copyright © by Kaj Halberg)

 Actitis hypoleucos Common sandpiper

 This small wader breeds across large parts of temperate and subtropical Eurasia, spending the winter in Africa, southern Asia, and Australia.
 In North America, it is replaced by a close relative, the spotted sandpiper (A. macularia).

 The generic name is from the Greek aktites (‘living on the coast’), derived from akte (‘coast’), whereas the specific name is from the Greek hypo (‘beneath’), and leukos (‘white’), referring to the whitish belly of this species.